GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 commonly using phone numbers as an identifier for users of their services.

-There are a variety of ways to verify phone numbers, but a randomly generated one-time password (OTP) sent by SMS to the number is one of the most common.
+There are a variety of ways to verify phone numbers, but a randomly generated one-time password (OTP) sent by SMS is one of the most common.
 Sending this code back to the developer's server demonstrates control of the phone number.

 {% Aside %}
 The Web OTP API was originally called the SMS Receiver API.
 You may still see it named that way in some places.
+If used that API, you should still read this article.
+[There are significant differences](#differences) between the current and earlier versions of the API.
 {% endAside %}

 This idea is already deployed in many scenarios to achieve: